thormaweb/laravel-admin-theme/README.md

+# ATENTION!
+This is a work in progress, do not use it on a production project yeat.
+Estimated alfa release is in june 2018

 # [iVirtual.la](https://ivirtual.la) Laravel Admin Theme

 Laravel Material Design Admin dashboard with out of the box Users permissions and tons of Blade components and helpers for scaffolding new projects.